A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Derivation of Natural Primal-Dual Hybrid Gradient (NPDG) method

-Applying \eqref{def: intro alg NPDG} to the adversarial training of $T_\theta, \varphi_\eta$ leads to a faster, and more robust algorithm for approaching the saddle point $(T_\star, \varphi_\star)$, which also yields the desired OT map (solution to Monge Amp\`ere equation) $T_*$ ($\nabla u$).
-We refer the readers to section \ref{sec: MA} for details on implementation and numerical examples.
+Applying \eqref{def: intro alg NPDG} to the adversarial training of $T_\theta, \varphi_\eta$ leads to a faster, more robust algorithm for computing the saddle point $(T_\star, \varphi_\star)$ of \eqref{saddle Monge with map T}, where $T_\star$ yields the desired OT map $T_*$, or equivalently, the solution $\nabla u$ to the Monge-Amp\`ere equation.
+We refer the readers to Section \ref{sec: MA} for details on implementation and numerical examples.

-\begin{remark} It is worth mentioning that the idea of optimizing $\varphi$ with respect to the $H^1$ metric has already been introduced in \cite{jacobs2020fast}, in which the authors introduce a back-and-forth algorithm with the $H^1$-natural gradients to deal with the Kantorovich dual problem of \eqref{def: OT Monge}. \end{remark}
+\begin{remark} It is worth mentioning that the idea of optimizing $\varphi$ with respect to the $H^1$ metric has also been discussed in \citep{jacobs2020fast}, in which the authors introduce a back-and-forth algorithm with $H^1$-preconditioned optimization to deal with the Kantorovich dual problem of \eqref{def: OT Monge}. \end{remark}